andrelehto/Harware-finder/README.md

 # Hardware-finder

-Hardware-finder provides the ability to gather hardware-info from any Windows machine.
+Hardware-finder provides the ability to gather hardware information from any Windows machine.

 ## Contents